 To the east, a narrower road runs between Balmaha and Rowardenan, which is a popular setting off point for those climbing Ben Lomond, Scotland’s most southerly Munro.
 Past the road end, a walking and cycling trail travels to the northern end of the loch.
 This route is part of the famous West Highland Way.

 There are many places to stop for a walk or picnic with beautiful loch and mountain views.
 Highly recommended is a short but scenically rewarding hike to the top of Conic Hill from Balmaha, as well as the Balmaha Millennium Forest Path and Sallochy Forest Trails.

-The loch is also home to 30 or more small islands, including Inchmurrin, Britain’s largest fresh-water island, and Inchcailloch, which may not be the largest, but it is the most accessible.
+The loch is also home to over 30 small islands, including Inchmurrin, Britain’s largest fresh-water island, and Inchcailloch, which may not be the largest, but it is the most accessible.
 A ferry and a waterbus transport visitors to the island.
 Part of a National Nature Reserve, Inchcailloch boasts pretty woodlands and some great waymarked walking trails with superb views out across the loch.
 You can also camp overnight on the island (see map below).

 To the south is the leisure and retail outlet, Loch Lomond Shores, which is a great hub for shopping, eating and family activities.

 The North Loch Lomond area is characterised by a vast and open sense of place and long dramatic vistas.
 The forests and woodlands along the loch shores contrast with the surrounding uplands to create a landscape of high scenic value.
 The upland hills surrounding Loch Loch Lomond, which include Ben Lomond and Ben Vorlich, provide a dramatic backdrop to the loch.
 They are largely undeveloped and have an open and wild sense of place.